Startup Growth In India!

 Example: Corporate Influence + Negative PR [MCDONALD’s]

 McDonald’s Legislation – The famous “McDonald Legislation” is a perfect example of toxic corporate influence in politics and public life.
-Under the Nixon government in 1970’s, the founder – “Ray Kroc” was successful in getting a favourable legislation that allowed McDonald to pay 20% less than the federal minimum wage.
+Under the Nixon government in the 1970s, the founder – “Ray Kroc” was successful in getting favourable legislation that allowed McDonald to pay 20% less than the federal minimum wage.

 McDonald was subsequently found guilty of exploiting children, misleading advertising, unhealthy food, low worker wages and ignoring animal cruelty perpetrated by its suppliers.

 This made the investors & shareholder pretty unhappy and quite unfavourable towards the brand and ultimately tarnishing the brand’s image over the long run.
 Today, whenever someone talks about any undue corporate influence, McDonald is the default corporate brand.
 A truly worrying proposition for any company!

 3. Credibility & Trust Equals Good Business